gpaumier/gp2/src/pages/home.rst

 .. _The Pretender: https://en.wikipedia.org/wiki/The_Pretender_(TV_series)>

 I communicate from a place of curiosity: I ask lots of questions to learn more about a problem, deconstruct it, and identify underlying assumptions.
-I dig into the "why" a lot.
+I dig into the "why" a lot, and try to diligently revise my beliefs based on new information.
 When two opposite choices are unsatisfactory, I try to find a third one.\ [#CreatingGreatChoices]_ I am rarely attached to specific answers, and prefer instead to arrive at solutions with others using the Socratic method.

 .. [#CreatingGreatChoices] This process comes naturally to me, but Roger Martin and Jennifer Riel refer to it as "integrative thinking" in their 2017 book, *Creating Great Choices: A Leader's Guide to Integrative Thinking* (Harvard Business Review Press.
 ISBN 978-1633692961).
 Their work builds on Martin's earlier book, *The Opposable Mind*, which focused on leaders who "can hold two opposing ideas in their minds at once, and then reach a synthesis that actually improves on each."
 (Harvard Business Review Press, 2007.
 ISBN 978-1422118924).